Remuneration models and succession planning

 Individual job performance reviews

-Once a year, we conduct an individual job performance review with our managers as part of the RESULTS & GROWTH process.
+Once a year, we conduct individual job performance reviews for all our sales lines with the exception of Media-Saturn as part of the RESULTS & GROWTH process.
 The objective of these reviews is to better measure progress and abilities as well as to create a culture of feedback that focuses on individual job performance and personal development.
 Priorities are defined for this at the beginning of every financial year; these can be re-examined and adjusted if necessary as part of a mid-year performance review.
 The job performance review is held at the end of each financial year.
 It focuses on the realisation of priorities and adherence to leadership principles as well as the respective employee’s role-specific performance.

 Systematic succession planning

-With the goal of supporting the personal development of our employees, talented employees can be nominated for the development centre, where their strengths and areas for improvement are assessed.
+With the goal of supporting the personal development of our employees, talented employees with the potential for leadership positions can be nominated for the development centre, where their strengths and areas for improvement are assessed.
 Based on this assessment, they are asked to create their own development plan.

-We select the candidates for the Excellence, Impact and Connect programmes for executive development according to the decisions made during the systematic succession planning process.
+We select the candidates for the “Excellence”, “Impact” and “Connect” programmes for executive development according to the decisions made during the systematic succession planning process.
 Each of these programmes is designed to address the varying needs of the groups of participants.
 Some of the facilitators are members of our top management.
 We also bring in well-known international trainers in order to ensure that our instruction and discussions reflect the latest developments and case studies.
-These external partners include, among others, the Business School for the World (INSEAD) in France and Ashridge Business School in England.
-During the reporting period, about 200 future and current managers took part in these programmes.
+These external partners come from the world’s leading business schools, among others, the Business School for the World (INSEAD) in France and Ashridge Business School in England.
+During the reporting period, about 100 future and current top executives took part in these programmes.

 Employee turnover rate